 About

-• Community-designed and community-installed mosaic in Stoke’s Blockhouse Park
+• Community-designed and installed mosaic at Stoke’s Blockhouse Park

-• Intuitive Sculpting Workshops in schools, colleges, community centres, and galleries
+• Intuitive Sculpting workshops in schools, colleges, community centers, and galleries

 Tressa Thomas

-Tressa is a paper pulp artist and creative educator.
-Her practice seeks to embed itself into the natural and inevitable deterioration of waste materials, investing in self-recycling processes to both divert waste and cultivate agency in the face of our ecological crisis.
+Tressa is a paper pulp artist and creative educator whose work focuses on the natural decay of waste materials.
+Her practice embraces the natural deterioration of these materials, using self-recycling processes to both reduce waste and inspire a sense of agency in response to our ecological challenges.

 Maia Walton

-Maia Walton is an artist whose sculptural practice is led by the sensuous materiality of clay and a desire to create visual expressions of non-visible, sensory connections and imaginings.
-She approaches making as an act of care, cultivating a haptic relationship between her body and the material.
+Maia Walton is an artist whose sculptural practice is rooted in the sensuous materiality of clay.
+She creates visual expressions of sensory connections and imagined experiences, approaching each piece as an act of care.
+Maia works to cultivate a haptic relationship between her body and the material, allowing the process to unfold organically.

-Recent works explore the aesthetic of ruin and artefact, structures that evoke a sense of history and memory, preserving traces of human presence even in their perceived abandonment.
-Ruins possess a unique capacity to conjure both intimacy and distance, offering fragmented glimpses of imagined human experience.
-Maia seeks to embody this tension through her work, with sculptures capturing the physical imprints of their creation while inviting viewers to sense the lingering warmth of what has been left behind.
+Her recent works explore the aesthetic of ruin and artifact—structures that evoke a sense of history, memory, and the traces of human presence, even in their apparent abandonment.
+Ruins have a unique way of offering both intimacy and distance, revealing fragmented glimpses of lived experiences.
+Maia embraces this tension, capturing the physical imprints of her creations and inviting viewers to sense the lingering warmth of what’s been left behind.

 Maia holds an MA in Ceramics from Arts University Plymouth.